 After seeing the ‘Last Generation’ exhibit we went on one of the behind the scenes tours and saw what can happen to them.
 It was sad to hear of their plight and to realise that they were in danger from mankind’s own actions.

-It is thought that there are only around 3,300 West Indian (Florida) manatees left in the existence.
+Today, it is thought that there are only around 6,600 West Indian (Florida) manatees left in the existence.

 When we heard of the Save The Manatee organisation, we realised we could do something to help and we bought our daughter a membership as one of her birthday presents and have continued each year.
 Why not think about joining their Adopt a Manatee program as part of a loved ones holiday gift.